melmatx/wander.ly/README.md

 ### Optional: Make Internet Identity work with Physical Devices Locally

+> This mini-guide uses Localtunnel for easier setup, but I recommend using **Telebit** for long-term development of the app.

 1. Make sure Localtunnel is installed.
 2. `lt --port 4943` (copy link to `EXPO_PUBLIC_TUNNEL_URL1`)
 - 4943 is based on the port specified on dfx.json